In the UK it is a requirement to have safety glass fitted in windows and doors in certain areas of your home.

 Why do I need safety glass in my windows and doors?

-The correct location of safety glazing is one of the items which building control or a building surveyors will look to check after installation and when you are looking to sell your property.
+The correct location of safety glazing is one of the items which building control or building surveyors will look to check after installation and when you are looking to sell your property.